reteprelief/writings/v3/V3ReferenceDoc/sources/Notes.rst

 Configuration for interfaces.
 This implies that they can be associated with all implementations of that interface.
 Check for top implementation needs to handle the fact that such a configuration does not have one but needs to match interface.

+Multiple recipients sharing a port: how to model it: 1. separate connection declaration separate from feature mapping.
+2. "requires" port access.

+Component implementation extension of a single implementation, but possibly an additional interface (extends a.impl, HWInterface

+Arrays in configuration assignments.

+Access features: for bus, virtual bus, subprogram, subprogram group.
+Only data as special case due to read/write direction.

 Implementation ToDo
 -------------------